melvinlee/ping-nodejs/deploy/kube/README.md

-# ping-nodejs
+# Deployment

-node.js microservices apps
+Deploying your microservices to kubernetes cluster.

 ## Quickstart